Idoly Pride: LizNoir

 The voice actresses of LizNoir are the members of group unit Sphere.
 In the anime, only Rio and Aoi appear as members of the group at first, while Ai and Kokoro join the group in the last episode.

 Media

 Manga

-A manga series by Hiroki Haruse, titled IDOLY PRIDE Stage of Asterism, began serialization on Kadokawa's Comic Newtype website on June 10, 2020.
+A manga series by Hiroki Haruse, titled Idoly Pride Stage of Asterism, was serialized on Kadokawa's Comic Newtype website from June 10, 2020, to November 30, 2021.

-A second manga series by Yuriko Asami, titled IDOLY PRIDE Beginning of Lodestar, began serialization through the ComicWalker and Niconico Seiga websites on October 30, 2020.
+A second manga series by Yuriko Asami, titled Idoly Pride Beginning of Lodestar, was serialized through the ComicWalker and Niconico Seiga websites from October 30, 2020, to June 24, 2021.
 The series focuses on Mana Nagase and serves as a prequel to the main series.